Five Nights at Freddy's: Sister Location: Gameplay

 Five Nights at Freddy's: Sister Location is a survival horror video game.
 The player controls Mike, a late-night technician for the animatronic rental company Circus Baby's Entertainment and Rental.
 The player character must complete five shifts, called "nights", without being caught by the animatronics that become mobile and homicidal at night.

 Though it continues the series's point-and-click format, Sister Location introduces a more dynamic gameplay environment.
 Players use crawlspaces to move between the facility's rooms—Primary Control Module, Funtime Auditorium, Circus Control, and Ballora Gallery—to complete tasks.
 Each night concludes when the assigned tasks are completed rather than surviving a set timeframe against the animatronics.
 In addition to a company-issued AI voice named HandUnit, a variety of tools are available to the player to navigate the rooms and subdue the animatronics.
 For example, players use an elevated control pad on night one to light a room and shock the animatronics, and on night three, a flash beacon is used to navigate Funtime Auditorium and avoid its animatronic, Funtime Foxy.

 As with all Five Nights at Freddy's games, failing to defend oneself from the animatronics results in a jumpscare, causing a game over.
-However, in this game, the animatronics do not actively pursue the player; instead, a jumpscare occurs if the assigned tasks are not completed correctly.
+Unlike other games in the series, the animatronics do not actively pursue the player; instead, a jumpscare occurs if the assigned tasks are not completed correctly.
 If the player dies, there is a chance for them to enter an Atari-style platformer minigame, reminiscent to the post-death minigames in Five Nights at Freddy's 2, where the player acts as Circus Baby delivering cupcakes to children.
 Completing this minigame in a specific manner unlocks a secret level on the fifth night that reintroduces the immobile survival aspect of the original Five Nights at Freddy's.
 Completing all five nights unlocks additional features, including a "Custom Night" mode, where the player selects from various modes and difficulty settings and tries to survive the night against a new set of animatronics.